Friday, October 01, 2021

 (1998) Dir.
 William Kursten

-Weird homage and surrealist abstraction, it's part post-industrial sci-fi, part grungy punk meditation on urban decay, mostly occurring in a fleabag hotel room that seems ever ready to devolve into one of Tarkovsky's moldy crumbling walls.
-Connie Sproutz (Anastasia Woolverton) doesn't fit any one mold; what is her deal?
-She can dance around in garish summer dress, give herself a coffee buzz by pouring a whole pot into the brain vat, organize her bouncing rock collection, dream of cool claymation Yves Tanguy-esque space anemones, spy on her cute redhead freelance hustler neighbor (Hanna Nease) through a hole in the wall and avoid the skeevy hotel clerk who keeps asking her over to watch his old 16mm reels of industrial stock footage.
-And then--when even the night owls are asleep--she hits the town, rarin' to dissolve any lone passers-by with jetting puss from her facial tumor so she may consume the gooey remains (ala Troll 2)Dashes of Repo Man, Brain Damage, and Liquid Sky pepper the events to come as her old employer at a research lab comes gunning for her.
+Connie Sproutz (Anastasia Woolverton) doesn't fit any one mold: she can dance around in garish summer dress; give herself a coffee buzz by pouring a whole pot into her brain's little tank; organize her bouncing rock collection, dream of cool claymation Yves Tanguy-esque space anemones; spy on her cute redhead freelance hustler neighbor (Hanna Nease) through a hole in the wall, and all while avoiding the skeevy hotel clerk who keeps asking her over to watch his old 16mm reels of industrial stock footage.
+And then--when it's so late even the night owls are asleep--she hits the town, rarin' to dissolve any lone passers-by with jetting puss from her facial tumor so she may consume the gooey remains (ala Troll 2)Dashes of Repo Man, Brain Damage, and Liquid Sky pepper the events to come as her old employer at a research lab comes gunning for her-- he's no Fox Harris, but it's nice he's there.

-It's worth the ride, though.
-Recently restored and remastered, Disembodied looks gorgeously wretched in a glowing matte palette of mossy greens and browns.
-If Eraserhead were colorized it would look a bit like this (I'd hope).
+It's worth the ride, though, and you can always jump off anytime it gets too weird.
+It now looks gorgeously wretched in a glowing matte palette of mossy greens and browns (throw away your old DVDs!).
 The occasional dreams of strange alien worlds glisten with all the bright purples missing from Connie's day-to-day world, creating a sense of eventual unification.
-In space, everything will be fine as a warm radiator.
+In space, everything is fine.

 For her Bleeding Skull 90s Odyssey review, Ann Choi instantly likens the film to the sort of acid trip one endures rather than enjoys: "you need a certain kind of mental constitution to handle hallucinogens --an ability to understand that reality will be on hiatus for the next 12 hours and maybe you'll see the Grim Reaper, but it also might just be a bathrobe. (...)
 It's best to accept it all without questions and escape into a trance, one where you're rarely bored even when you literally see a goth girl fall asleep in a chair." (p.
 86) Challenge accepted.